 Your consent will remain valid until you no longer wish to participate in telephone counselling.
 You can withdraw your consent at any time by telling your case worker.

-In some cases it may be helpful for the Men’s Telephone Counselling and Referral Service to share your information with other service providers, such as:
+In some cases it may be helpful for the Men’s Referral Service to share your information with other service providers, such as:

 - Health services